 He told me he was asleep when his group was surrounded and taken by the Germans.
 He and the men he was with had become separated from the other American troops.
 They had not had much rest or food and were low on ammunition.
 Apparently the person or persons who were supposed to be on guard had also fallen asleep, so the group was completely taken by surprise.
 Upon wakening he realized what was happening and tried uselessly to fight off his captors.

-Note: The story John told me differs from the account in the War Department letter and also that of Fred Paul Dallas, who was captured on the same day.
-See Fred Paul Dallas below.
+Note: The story John told me differs from the account in the War Department letter, the morning reports and that of Fred Paul Dallas, who was captured on the same day.
+See Fred Paul Dallas.

 Transient Camp Stalag XIIA Limburg an der Lahn

 John was captured on November 28, 1944 at Mulhausen, Bas Rhin.
 He was processed three days later in Limburg an der Lahn (Stammlager XII A, Limburg (Lahn).
 John never said anything about the transportation from Mulhausen to Limburg.
 However, it is highly likely that he traveled to Limburg an der Lahn with Paul Dallas, another member of Company F, 179th Regiment who was captured November 28th at Mulhausen.
 Pauls Dallas says that he was interrogated and then: